SlayerOrnstein/wfcd_client/README.md

-Simple wrapper for worldstate api and maybe other WFCD APIs.
+Simple client for worldstate api and maybe other WFCD APIs.
+Used in Cephalon Navis.

 ## Usage